Using Gammu-smsd and MySQL to Send and Receive SMS Text Messages

 The first line will change to the directory holding the default Gammu-smsd MySQL database file.
 The second line will uncompress the mysql.sql.gz file.
 The third line will import the SQL statements in the mysql.sql file.
 Enter the root database password that you set previously.
 The fourth command will change back to the home directory /home/pi.

 If there are still problems, check the configuration file again for errors.
-The above command can be run again to check everything is working correctly and complete the install process.
 If you’re stuck, running

 sudo gammu-smsd --config /etc/gammu-smsdrc will show the full error message.
-If it just displays the log file location, it’s now working, press Ctrl-c to quit and run
+If it just displays the log file location, it’s now working, press Ctrl-c to quit.

 In phpMyAdmin, we can see there are now database tables.
 If you send an SMS text message from your mobile phone to your GSM modems SIM card mobile number, it should appear in the inbox table.
 You may need to click the refresh link to update the rows displayed.
 Scrolling the web page across should show you all the details about the SMS text message, including the decoded text.